NVIDIA/spark-rapids/docs/compatibility.md

 ## Regular Expressions

-The following regular expression functions and expressions are supported on the GPU but are disabled by default.
+The following Apache Spark regular expression functions and expressions are supported on the GPU:

+- `RLIKE`
+- `regexp`
-- `RLike`
+- `regexpr_like`
-- `regexp_replace()`
+- `regexp_replace`

-These expressions are disabled by default because they can potentially have high memory requirements on the GPU and also because of the following issue that can result in different results between CPU and GPU:
+These operations are disabled by default because of known incompatibilities between the Java regular expression engine that Spark uses, and the cuDF regular expression engine on the GPU, and also because the regular expression kernels can potentially have high memory overhead.

+These operations can be enabled on the GPU with the following configuration settings:

+- `spark.rapids.sql.expression.RLike=true` (for `RLIKE`, `regexp`, and `regexp_like`)
+- `spark.rapids.sql.expression.RegExpReplace=true` for `regexp_replace`

+Even when these expressions are enabled, there are instances where regular expression operations will fall back to CPU when the plugin determines that a pattern is either unsupported or would produce incorrect results on the GPU.

+Here are some examples of regular expression patterns that are not supported on the GPU and will fall back to the CPU.

+- Lazy quantifiers, such as `a*?`
+- Possessive quantifiers, such as `a*+`
+- Character classes that use union, intersection, or subtraction semantics, such as `[a-d[m-p]]`, `[a-z&&[def]]`, or `[a-z&&[^bc]]`
+- Word and non-word boundaries, `\b` and `\B`
+- Empty groups: `()`
+- Regular expressions containing null characters (unless the pattern is a simple literal string)
+- Beginning-of-line and end-of-line anchors (`^` and `$`) are not supported in some contexts, such as when combined
+- with a choice (`^|a`) or when used anywhere in `regexp_replace` patterns.

+In addition to these cases that can be detected, there is also one known issue that can cause incorrect results:

-- `$` does not match the end of string if the string ends with a line-terminator ([cuDF issue #9620](https://github.com/rapidsai/cudf/issues/9620))
+- `$` does not match the end of a string if the string ends with a line-terminator ([cuDF issue #9620](https://github.com/rapidsai/cudf/issues/9620))

-When these expressions are enabled, they will run on the GPU for all supported regular expressions and will fall back to CPU for any regular expressions that are not yet supported or are known to produce different results between CPU and GPU.

-### regexp_replace

-`regexp_replace` can be enabled by setting `spark.rapids.sql.expression.RegExprReplace=true`.

-### RLike

-`RLike` can be enabled by setting `spark.rapids.sql.expression.RLike=true`.
+Work is ongoing to increase the range of regular expressions that can run on the GPU.

 ## Timestamps